 To understand the pros and cons of debt settlement, it’s helpful to understand how debt settlement works.
 In a nutshell, you’ll stop paying your creditors for a number of months until the amount you owe has become pretty large.
 At that point, the debt settlement company will try to get your creditors to settle your debt for some smaller amount.
 If your creditors agree, you’ll make that debt payment along with a sizable fee to the settlement company and any taxes owed on the amount of debt forgiven.

 So, what are the pros and cons of debt settlement?
 On the positive side, debt settlement may help you pay off your debt for much less than what you owe.
 On the negative side, your credit rating may be impacted.
 How bad does debt settlement hurt credit?
 It may take as long as seven years for you to restore enough credit to get a loan, rent an apartment, buy a car, or get a mortgage.

 Another downside to debt settlement: you may end up saving only a small amount of money or actually owing more.
-Your creditors aren’t required to settle your debt, and they may choose instead to take you to court or turn matters over to a collection agency, which will add to your financial woes.
+Your creditors aren’t required to settle your debt, and they may choose instead to take you to a court or turn matters over to a collection agency, which will add to your financial woes.

 ACCC: free credit counseling on the pros and cons of debt settlement.